WEGC

 Celebrated International Women's Day on 7th March 2020.
 Chief Guest- Mrs Y. Sarada Devi ( MD, Sarada Education Institutes) & Guest of Honour- Advocate R Ganga Bhawani (B.A, B.L).

-Organised an awareness programme on “Eve-Teasing, Women Harassment, Ragging and Rape” for girl students of III B.Tech. on 29th June 2019.
+Organized an awareness programme on “Eve-Teasing, Women Harassment, Ragging and Rape” for girl students of III B.Tech. on 29th June 2019.
 The program was presided by Shakthi Team, Nandigama Subdivision (Women Police constables) G. Anusha Singh Takhore, V. Padmavathi, M. N Sravani and T. Siva Kumari.

 Organized an "Awareness program on Basic Behavioral Etiquette" for girl students of I B.Tech. on 20th December 2018.
 Ms M Aruna Kumari, Department of Management Sciences and Mrs Sujata Agarwal, Basic Engineering Department addressed the students.